SHREVEPORT/BOSSIER CHILD CUSTODY LAWYER

 It is important for parents to remain cordial and fair in the process of divorce, as their behavior during this time can directly impact their child’s emotional health and well-being.
 Unfortunately, things can get messy quickly when it comes to determining custody arrangements.
-Your child’s best interests will be the court’s main concern, and should be yours as well.
-At the Law Offices of Michael J. Vergis, we aim to work not only for our clients’ interest, but also in the child’s best interest.
-If you seek a child custody attorney in the Bossier City or Shreveport area, contact our offices today.
+Your child’s best interests will be the court’s main concern and should be yours as well.
+At the Law Offices of Michael J. Vergis, we aim to work not only for our client’s interest, but also in the child’s best interest.
+If you seek a child custody attorney in the Shreveport or Bossier City, LA area, contact our offices today.
 You can reach us by calling (318) 698-3724 or by completing the online intake form on our website.

 Child custody cases are often the most contentious in family law matters.
 This is because there is a lot at stake.
 We know the lengths you are willing to go to for your child, but your ex will likely go to those lengths, as well.
-For most families, arranging a child custody and visitation schedule is an emotional process and requires strong mediation and litigation.
+For most families, creating a child custody agreement and visitation schedule is an emotional process and requires strong mediation and litigation from an experienced attorney.

-Bossier City child custody attorneys like Michael Vergis have experience handling sensitive family law matters that require serious care and attention.
+Bossier City child custody attorneys like Michael Vergis have experience handling sensitive family law matters like these that require serious care and attention.
 You have to remember that your child is just as important of a factor in you and your spouse’s split as the two of you are.
 They have a lot at stake, as well.
-Their emotional and general well-being depends almost entirely on their homelife and the environment in which they’re raised.
-The way that their parent’s communicate and interact with one another during and after the divorce plays a significant part in establishing their home environment.
+Their emotional and general well-being depends almost entirely on their home life and the environment in which they’re raised.
+The way that their parents communicate and interact with one another during and after the divorce plays a significant part in establishing their home environment.
 It is important that your family law attorney understands this.

-A typical custody case involves evaluation, preparation, proposal of a parenting plan, calculation of child support, negotiations, and mediation.
-This is precisely why it is so important to have a qualified family law attorney working for you on your child custody case.
+A typical custody case involves evaluation, preparation, proposal of a parenting plan, calculation of child support, negotiations, and mediation, among many other things.
+This is precisely why it is so important to have a qualified Bossier City family law attorney working for you on your child custody case.
 A skilled lawyer such as Michael Vergis understands the challenges that can arise in child custody proceedings and works to resolve issues between family members in an efficient and amicable manner.

 In addition to hourly and flat fee billing, some lawyers choose to charge on a retainer basis.
 A retainer basis refers to a fee paid in advance from which the attorney will deduct their expenses as the case progresses.
 If the case concludes quickly, you may even end up getting refunded any money that did not go toward expenses.
 On the other hand, if the case exceeds the retainer, you may need to provide additional payment.
 Your attorney will keep a complete record of all charges and expenses so you know exactly where your money is going.

 Even if the case is completely uncontested and both parties agree on the terms, they are still considered opposing parties in a court of law.
 As such, the same attorney cannot represent both parties in a child custody case.
 A lawyer cannot ethically support both spouses.
 It would quickly become a conflict of interest.
-Each spouse will need to obtain their own attorney.
+As such, each spouse will need to obtain their own child custody attorney.

 You may be hesitant when it comes to hiring a child custody attorney, but it is one of the best and most important investments a parent can make.
 Obtaining legal representation for a matter as delicate as this ensures the best possible outcome for you and your child.

-There are several matters that must be attended to in a child custody case.
-Your lawyer will likely have many questions for you so that they can understand the situation fully and make their best judgement in regards to your situation.
-However, it is important that you ask your attorney any questions you might have, as well.
+There are several matters that must be attended to in a Louisiana child custody case.
+Your lawyer will likely have many questions for you so that they can understand the situation fully and make their best judgment in regard to your situation.
+However, it is important that you ask your child custody attorney any questions you might have, as well.

 You probably already have a lengthy list of questions you intend to ask.
 Nevertheless, we will provide you with some questions to ask your attorney about child custody that can be helpful for your own understanding.
 Here are some questions you might consider asking: